 The Corsair HS75 are very comfortable.
 They're lightweight, and they don't clamp very tightly on your head.
 The headband is padded, which feels plush and comfortable against your head.
 However, the ear cups don't have a very wide range of motion, which may make them uncomfortable for some listeners.

 These headphones have mediocre controls.
 On the right ear cup, there's a power button and a Game/Chat control wheel for channel mixing.
 On the left ear cup, there's a Mute/Unmute button and a volume control wheel.
-However, the volume wheel doesn't have notches at min or max volume, so it's difficult to know what volume you're listening at.
+However, the volume wheel doesn't have notches at min or max volume, so it's hard to know what volume you're listening at.
 Also, there's no way to know if the microphone is muted or unmuted when wearing the headset.

 These headphones have inadequate portability.
 Like most over-ears, they're quite large and bulky.
 They don't fold into a more compact format, so they may not fit easily into your bag.